 We take a look at the best free tools for building your own video game, from the engines that build the world to the software that populates it with sound.

 It may not be widely known, but every key piece of software you need to build a fully-functioning video game is completely free.
 What's more, these tools are what the entire industry is using, from the humblest indie to the biggest AAA studio.
-We'll be looking at each piece of software, their function and how they all integrate with each other.

 With the video game industry growing at an incredible rate there's never been a better time to get involved.
 The emergence of augmented reality (AR), virtual reality (VR) and mixed reality (MR) over the last few years has heralded a new dawn for immersive sound, and with AAA titles' budgets akin to that of Hollywood blockbusters, the level of detail that goes into a new game requires a greater pool of talent.

 As a result, the amount of jobs has grown exponentially, particularly in audio-related positions, making it an excellent career to pursue.
 And for many who cleared their bank accounts to pay for a bedroom studio setup, as long as you have a half-decent computer you can download and run all the tools you need for game development without spending a penny.